nus-cs2113-AY1920S2/tp/docs/UserGuide.md

     >>> studentlist clear

 Examples:

+The following occurs when there is at least one existing student list in the student list collection.

     >>> studentlist clear
     The Student List Collection is cleared

+The following occurs when there are no existing student list in the student list collection.

+    >>> studentlist clear
+    There is no existing student list.

-#### 4.1.4 Clear all existing student lists from the student list collection `studentlist delete`
+#### 4.1.4 Clear all existing student lists from the student list collection
 Delete a specific student list from the student list collection base on its index.
-If you wish to delete all student lists in the student list collection, please use `student.list clear` instead.
+If you wish to delete all student lists in the student list collection, please use `studentlist clear` instead.

 Command:

     >>> studentlist delete

 Examples:

+The following occurs when there is at least one existing student list in the student list collection.

     >>> studentlist delete
-    Please state the index of the list you want to delete
+    Please state the index of the list you want to delete.

     >>> 1
     Here is the updated Student List Collection